andrewdalpino/DNAHash/README.md

 # DNA Hash

-A specialized datastructure and tokenization library for counting short DNA sequences for use in Bioinformatics.
-DNA Hash stores k-mer sequence counts by their up2bit encoding - a two-way hash that works with variable-length sequences.
+A specialized datastructure and tokenization library for counting DNA sequences for use in Bioinformatics.
+DNA Hash stores k-mer sequence counts by their up2bit encoding - an efficient two-way hash that works with variable-length sequences.
 As such, DNA Hash uses considerably less memory than a lookup table that stores sequences in plaintext.
-In addition, DNA Hash's novel autoscaling Bloom filter eliminates the need to explicitly store counts for sequences that have only been seen once.
+In addition, DNA Hash's novel autoscaling Bloom filter eliminates the need to explicitly store singletons and makes it suitable for use on streaming data.

 - **Variable** sequence lengths
 - **Ultra-low** memory footprint
 - **Embarrassingly** parallelizable
 - **Open-source** and free to use commercially

-> **Note:** The maximum sequence length is platform dependent.
-On a 64-bit machine, the max length is 31.
-On a 32-bit machine, the max length is 15.

 > **Note:** Due to the probabilistic nature of the Bloom filter, DNA Hash may over count sequences at a bounded rate.